 God made the two great lights – the greater light to rule the day and the lesser light to rule the night – and the stars.

-As a result of subsequent transformations, two celestial bodies, the Earth, and the Moon, collide, which results in the smaller one starting to circle around the larger sphere.
+As a result of subsequent transformations, two celestial bodies, the Earth, and the Moon are created.
 In the larger celestial body, sulfur, carbon, oxygen, and hydrogen begin to combine.
 New states of aggregation arise.
 And because of successive transformations, fatty acids, then micelles, membranes, molecular chains – a capsule with threads that mutate, copy and curl into spirals.
 This is how cells are formed – containing the survival threads of DNA found in every living cell.

 And God said, “Let there be a dome in the midst of the waters, and let it separate the waters from the waters.”

 So God made the dome and separated the waters that were under the dome from the waters that were above the dome.
 And it was so.

 God called the dome Sky.

 This is how the Stratosphere was created.

 Ozone is also formed when stars explode.
 Ozone is a key element of the stratosphere – a protective layer that is very important for life on Earth.
 Under the influence of ultraviolet radiation, ozone molecules split into diatomic oxygen and an oxygen radical – this is the phenomenon of absorption of ultraviolet light through luminescence.
 As a result, photoluminescence, or rather fluorescence, occurs.
 The absorbed energy is emitted as light with less energy than the energy of the excitation light.
 This phenomenon continues for some time after the inducing factor has subsided.
 If you irradiate a fluorescent substance with UV rays, you can see it.